-Roswell Park Cancer Institute is WiFi enabled in the main hospital (including all patient rooms) and in the park area.
+Roswell Park Comprehensive Cancer Center is WiFi enabled in the main hospital (including all patient rooms) and in the park area.
 Other buildings on the campus may or may not have consistent wireless access.

 The Resource Center aslo has a webcam loan program.
 Provided through a donation by The Steadfast Foundation, the webcams provide visual and verbal communication for patients having to stay in the hospital for a long period of time, such as those having a blood or bone marrow transplant.
 Laptop computers that are compatible with the webcams are available for patients to use, as well.
 The Microsoft LifeCam VX-3000 has superior video quality and a built-in microphone.
 The LifeCams work well with popular instant-messaging software, and they’re simple to use.
 There are several webcams available to be lent out.
 One stays in the patient's room, and the patient has the option to loan out an additional webcam to a family member to take home.